 Overview

-John has been listed in Intellectual Asset Management's Patent 1000 rankings of the world’s leading patent lawyers every year since 2017; IAM notes that he is a “master of contentious matters” and “has a spotless reputation in inter partes reviews,” and that he “is competitive by nature and has a desire to win that pushes him through tough challenges; however, he is far from obstinate and works well with others to get the best results.”
-John is also listed in the 2023 edition of The Best Lawyers in America for patent litigation, which identifies the top 5.3% of lawyers in the nation, based on exhaustive peer-reviewed surveys.
+John Lane is the managing principal of Fish & Richardson’s Houston office.
+He has been listed in Intellectual Asset Management's (IAM) Patent 1000 rankings of the world’s leading patent lawyers every year since 2017.
+IAM notes John is a “master of contentious matters,” “has a spotless reputation in inter partes reviews,” and “is competitive by nature and has a desire to win that pushes him through tough challenges; however, he is far from obstinate and works well with others to get the best results.”

+As a registered patent attorney, John has represented plaintiffs and defendants alike for over 22 years in patent litigation throughout the country, in patent office proceedings, and in appeals.
 John works with clients ranging from innovative, emerging startup companies to the world’s largest technology companies.
-His particular areas of expertise are oil and gas technologies, chemical processes, polymers, pharmaceuticals, and medical devices, but he has also represented many clients in many other technology areas, such as consumer electronics, computer telephony, software, and memory cards.
+His areas of expertise are oil and gas technologies, chemical processes, polymers, pharmaceuticals, and medical devices, but he has also represented many clients in many other technology areas, such as consumer electronics, computer telephony, software, and memory cards.
+John has been regularly recognized in The Best Lawyers in America, which identifies the top 5.3% of lawyers in the nation based on exhaustive peer-reviewed surveys.

 John earned undergraduate degrees in chemical engineering and biology at Auburn University.
 He attended Auburn on a swimming scholarship on Auburn’s highly ranked NCAA swim team.
 Before attending law school, he was a chemical engineer at Fluor, one of the world’s largest engineering companies.